aexx/dokumnt/linux-allgemein.md

 Gefunden auf / found on:  https://forums.linuxmint.com/  https://askubuntu.com/

-1. Script: idle_shutdown.sh  - put into autostart - uses xprintidle
+1. Script: **idle_shutdown.sh** ⇒ https://github.com/aexx/skript/blob/main/idle_shutdown.sh - put into autostart - uses xprintidle
-2. Edit the file: sudo vi /etc/systemd/logind.conf +
+2. Edit the file: sudo vi /etc/systemd/logind.conf
-   and add the 2 lines: +
+ and add the 2 lines:
-   `IdleAction=poweroff` +
+ `IdleAction=poweroff`
-   `IdleActionSec=120min` +
+ `IdleActionSec=120min`
-3. Install Dconf editor: `apt install dconf-editor` - start Dconf editor + Open these keys in the interface respectively. + `org => cinnamon => settings-daemon => plugins => power` + Find sleep-inactive-ac-type under power option, right click on it and select shutdown option. + From now on , the system will be shut down instead of suspend.
-You can adjust the ide waiting time in the power settings. +
+3. Install Dconf editor: `apt install dconf-editor` - start Dconf editor
+ Open these keys in the interface respectively.
+ `org => cinnamon => settings-daemon => plugins => power`
+ Find sleep-inactive-ac-type under power option, right click on it and select shutdown option.
+ From now on , the system will be shut down instead of suspend.
+You can adjust the ide waiting time in the power settings.

 ## Tools